hannesdelbeke/brain/Blender PyFlow R&D.md

 - documentation is rough
 - the UI UX flow is also quite rough. e.g. creating a new node is not as fluent as in Unreal.
 - CLI is not a first class citizen. user is expected to create nodegraphs in the editor.

+# Notes
+- [Serpens](https://blendermarket.com/products/serpens?ref=94) is a paid addon that does this already